Improving web page loading speed is one of the most reliable ways to improve conversions and generate sales.

 How to find a pagespeed-friendly video hosting provider

-If your search engine marketing campaign is stuck with slow web page load times and you have a great deal of engaging visual content to show to users, finding a fast video hosting provider will offer the greatest benefits to your overall strategy.
+If your search engine marketing campaign is stuck with slow web page load times and you have a great deal of engaging visual content to show to users, start searching for a fast video hosting provider.
+The latter will offer the greatest benefits to your overall strategy.

 Finding the best video hosting service for web page speed can be tricky.
-Not all video hosting providers explain exactly how their technology works or what they do to help users generate marketing insights from their videos.
+Not all video hosting providers explain exactly how their technology works.
+They may not be upfront regarding the ways they help users generate marketing insights from their videos.

-One of the main things to look for when considering a video hosting provider is language about how your video content will actually be displayed to users online.
+When considering a video hosting provider, think of how your video player will actually be displayed to users online.

 Feel free to ask the following questions before committing: